-Figure 2.
+Figure 1.
 Top row: Time series of total biomass, legal-sized biomass, sub-legal-sized biomass, and female spawning biomass (SSB) estimates based on weighted averages over the five OM scenarios used in 2022.
 Note that total, legal, and sub-legal biomass estimates include both female and male fish, while SSB is shown for only female Sablefish.
-Bottom row: total legal-sized Sablefish landings from each gear type.
+Second row: total legal-sized Sablefish landings from each gear type.
+Third row: annual recruitment estimates (dots) and estimated unfished equilbrium recruitment (dashed line).
+Fourth row: estimated legal and sub-legal harvest rates (solid lines) and harvest rates associated with MSY (dashed lines).
 Figures reproduced from DFO (2023).

-fishery reference point.
-For example, status in year t relative to the LRP is defined as $B_t/0.4{BMSY}$.
+For Sablefish, stock status is estimated using the ratio of female spawning biomass, B, to each fishery reference point.
+For example, status in year t relative to the LRP is defined as $B_t/0.4B{MSY}$.
 A value greater than 1 indicates that B exceeds the LRP.
-Uncertainty in the estimate is communicated by stating the probability that B exceeds $0.4B{MSY}$, i.e., $P(B > 0.4B{MSY}) = 0.95$ indicates a very high probability that female spawning biomass exceeds the LRP.
+Uncertainty in the estimate is communicated by stating the probability that B exceeds $0.4B{MSY}$, e.g., $P(B > 0.4B{MSY}) = 0.98$ indicates a very high (98%) probability that female spawning biomass exceeds the LRP.

-Results of the most recent revision to the OM suggest there is a high probability that BC Sablefish was above the target biomass of B{MSY} in 2022, and that the harvest rate in 2021 was below U{MSY} (Appendix Table 2, DFO 2023).
-The weighted average female spawning biomass across the five OM scenarios was estimated at 30 kt, or around 1.32 times B{MSY} ($P(B{2022} > B{MSY}) = 92\%$), while the 2021 harvest rate of legal Sablefish was estimated to be 71% of U{MSY} ($P(U{2021} < U{MSY}) = 95\%$).
+The most recent revision to the OM estimated a high probability that BC Sablefish was above the target biomass of B{MSY} in 2022, and that the harvest rate in 2021 was below U{MSY} (Appendix Table 2, DFO 2023).
+The weighted average female spawning biomass across the five OM scenarios was estimated at 30 kt, or around 1.32 times B{MSY} ($P(B{2022} > B{MSY}) = 92\%$), while the 2021 harvest rate of legal Sablefish was estimated to be 29% below U{MSY} ($P(U{2021} < U{MSY})$ = 95%).
 When viewed individually, each of the five OM scenarios indicated a 100% probability of B{2022} being above the LRP, and four of the five OMs estimated a 100% probability of B{2022} being above the USR of $0.8B{MSY}$.
 The OM scenario representing the lowest recent female spawning stock biomass indicated a 92% probability of B{2022} being above the USR.